*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 As for peppermint leaf, I always like to use Starwest Botanicals Organic Peppermint Leaf(*affiliate link)

 On top of that minty goodness, you have a blast of caffeine from the black tea.
-Not only will that help keep you awake and focused, but studies also suggest that caffeine can improve memory(source) which makes it great for studying.
+Not only will that help keep you awake and focused.
+Studies also suggest that caffeine can improve memory(source) which makes it great for studying.

 Where Can You Find Mint Black Tea?